Buxtehude

 Early career

-Born around 1637 in what is now Bad Oldesloe, Buxtehude's early musical training likely came from his father, an organist.
-His professional career began in earnest with his appointment as organist at the Marienkirche in Lübeck in 1668, a prestigious post he held for nearly 40 years until his death in 1707.
+Born around 1637 in what is now Denmark, Buxtehude's early musical training came from his father, an organist.
+His professional career began in earnest with his appointment as organist at the Marienkirche in Lübeck in 1668, a prestigious post he would hold for nearly forty years.

 Breakthrough